 Support and resources: Our team understands the challenges parents and children can face when dealing with food allergies.
 That’s why we created the UCLA Health Buddy Program to connect families who share similar experiences.
 We also offer community programs, food allergy support groups and information sessions.
 You’ll have support, guidance and a wide range of services available to you.

-Clinical trials and research: As leaders in allergy and immunology, we’re at the forefront of research that explores the causes of food allergies so we can discover a cure.
+Clinical trials and research: As leaders in allergy and immunology, we’re at the forefront of research that explores the so we can discover a food allergy cure.
 We work with specialists across UCLA Health to advance research, share promising clinical trials and develop leading-edge treatments.

 Our areas of care